Electrogravitational

 discons.

-In this picture the energy of the
+In this picture the energy of gravitational

-which is practically eternal.
-Thus, if each level of matter would have a long
+eternal.
+Thus, if each level of matter would have a long lifetime, it will be

-lifetime, it will be enough to transform the energy of the gravitons at the lower
+enough to transform the energy of the gravitons at the lower levels of matter

-levels of matter into the energy of charged particles and gravitons, which will
+into energy of charged particles and gravitons, which will act at the higher

-act at the higher levels of matter.
+levels of matter.

 Photons